-Labs: Language labs provide the opportunity to further develop

-Language Resource Centre (LRC in Arbutus 117) to complete assigned material (typically 45 min per week).
+Language labs provide the opportunity to further develop listening and pronunciation skills.
+Students must attend the Language Resource Centre (LRC in Arbutus 117) to complete assigned material (typically 45 min per week).
 The LRC will be open on a drop-in basis.
-Mark will be based on practice speaking French in small groups.
+Mark will be based on completion of weekly assignments.

+During conversation classes you have the opportunity to practice speaking French in small groups.
 Mistakes and risk-taking are a normal part of the learning process; you are therefore encouraged to participate to the best of your ability.
 Students will participate in a one hour conversation seminar on a weekly basis, during which oral exercises will be conducted based on lessons learned in the lecture.

-FREN271 Page 3
+FREN270 Page 3